Met Faves – Paintings

 Max Beckmann’s Old Actress…

 That nose.
 And the light coming from above, highlighting her eyelids.
 Was acting her profession, or did she act her way through her life?
-For such a caricature, Beckmann has captured something deeply sad.
+Beckmann has captured something deeply sad, yet loving too – as in the way she and her cat connect.

-This made me think of masks that queer folks often wear…by choice, or by necessity.
+This Walt Kuhn clown portrait made me think of masks that queer folks often wear…by choice, or by necessity.

-Loving her twisted-up, yet ultimately straight, posture.
+Loving Madeleine Castaing’s twisted-up, yet ultimately straight, posture.
 And her face, pursed lips.
 Very wry.
 This portrait feels juicy, colorful, and fully-formed, more so than many Soutines.
 I love it.

-High visual drama here, just as caricatured as Beckmann’s actress, yet in its very quiet way.
-Also, I’ve always loved the nomenclature of the “pink”.
+High visual drama here, yet in a very quiet way.
+Also, I’ve always loved the flower nomenclature of “the pink”.

 That red cap grabs you from 50 paces.